 Dining

-Is dining out one of your favorite things about vacation?
-You’re in luck in St. Pete/Clearwater: The food scene here is deliciously dynamic – with a mix of legendary restaurants and exciting newcomers.
+The Tampa Bay food scene is deliciously dynamic – with a mix of legendary restaurants and exciting newcomers.
 The highlight of nearly every menu?
-Locally sourced ingredients including fresh Gulf seafood.
+Locally sourced ingredients, including fresh Gulf seafood.

-Hot New Restaurants
+Try These New Restaurants

-Watch Our Best Dining Videos
+See new restaurantsWatch Our Best Dining Videos

 Iconic Dining Spots

-Alongside hot new dining spots are the time-tested restaurants that St. Pete/Clearwater is known for.
+Alongside hot new dining spots are the time-tested restaurants that the Tampa Bay area is known for.
 Foodies flock to the rustic-chic Brick & Mortar on Central Ave. in St. Pete and crave the ever-changing menu at The Restorative in Dunedin.
 Romantics and others in search of a special-occasion dinner head to Maritana at the Don CeSar on St. Pete Beach.
 And locals and visitors alike know you can’t go wrong at our local institutions, including Ted Peters Famous Smoked Fish in St. Pete (a family-owned joint dating to 1951), Skyway Jack’s Restaurant in St. Pete (homey diner with all-day breakfasts) and Mykonos (traditional Greek specialties) in Tarpon Springs.

 Sponsored Content